Ernest Mario: Trustee of Duke University

+Death

+Mario died of pancreatic cancer at his son’s home in Durham, North Carolina, on October 20, 2024, at the age of 86.
+He had been diagnosed with the cancer six months earlier.

+A memorial was held on December 7th, 2024, at the Edith Memorial Chapel on the campus of The Lawrenceville School in Lawrenceville, NJ, for both Ernest and his wife of 59 years, Mildred Mario.
+Mildred died on April 17th, 2020, but had no prior memorial due to the COVID pandemic.

 Awards and honors

-He has held numerous civic and public health positions, including chair of the American Lung Association and chair of the American Foundation for Pharmaceutical Education.
-Mario advises the schools of pharmacy at the University of Maryland, University of Rhode Island, and Rutgers University.
+Mario held numerous civic and public health positions, including chair of the American Lung Association and chair of the American Foundation for Pharmaceutical Education.
+Mario advised the schools of pharmacy at the University of Maryland, University of Rhode Island, and Rutgers University.

-In December 2001, the Rutgers University College of Pharmacy was renamed the Ernest Mario School of Pharmacy at Rutgers University.
+In December 2001, the Rutgers University College of Pharmacy was renamed the Ernest Mario School of Pharmacy at Rutgers University in honor of him.

 The rotunda of the headquarters of the American Pharmacists Association in Washington, D.C., is named after him.

 In 2007, Mario was recognized for a lifetime of service to the profession of pharmacy when the American Pharmacists Association awarded him the Remington Medal, the highest award in professional pharmacy.
 He is the 79th Remington Medalist.